 Each Victorian greyhound meeting has a meeting type.
 Those meetings classified as Metropolitan Full Stakes qualify as metropolitan races for the purpose of the Minimum Bet Limit policy.
 These meetings are typically held at Sandown Park on Thursday nights and The Meadows on Saturday nights.
 For the purpose of the Minimum Bet Limit policy all other race meetings are considered non-metropolitan Victorian greyhound races.
-A list of the Victorian Metropolitan Full Stakes meetings for season 2018-19 can be found here.

 - Do the conditions apply to multi bets?

 No. The calculation of multi bets, where some of the legs are not related to fixed odds bets on Victorian greyhound product could be complex.
 For this reason multi-bets have been excluded.

 - How many bets is a wagering operator obliged to accept to the limit from a punter?